-John Rose College Organist-and-Directorship Distinguished Chair of Chapel Music and Adjunct Professor of Music, ex officio
+John Rose College Organist-and-Directorship Distinguished Chair of Chapel Music, and Artist-in-Residence, department of music

 The organist Christopher Houlihan has established an international reputation as an “intelligently virtuoso musician” (Gramophone), hailed for his “glowing, miraculously life-affirming performances” (Los Angeles Times).

-A graduate of Trinity, Houlihan has held the John Rose College Organist-and-Directorship Distinguished Chair of Chapel Music since 2017, succeeding his former teacher, John Rose.
-Houlihan is Adjunct Professor of Music and teaches an active studio of organists, many of whom gain co-curricular experience in performance opportunities in services and concerts at the Chapel.
-He also presents the annual Trinity Organ Series, inviting prominent organists to perform on Trinity’s landmark pipe organ.
+A graduate of Trinity College, Houlihan has held the John Rose College Organist-and-Directorship Distinguished Chair of Chapel Music since 2017, succeeding his teacher, John Rose.
+Houlihan is artist-in-residence in the music department and teaches a studio of organists, many of whom take advantage of co-curricular experiences in performance opportunities at the Chapel.
+He also presents the annual Trinity Organ Series, inviting distinguished visiting artists to perform on Trinity’s landmark pipe organ.

-His performances with orchestra include Barber’s Toccata Festiva with the Hartford Symphony (Edward Cumming, conductor), Saint-Saëns’ Symphony No. 3 and Poulenc’s Organ Concerto with the Columbus (GA) Symphony (George Del Gobbo, conductor), and the Organ Concerto by Robert Edward Smith with the Boston Chamber Orchestra (David Feltner, conductor).
+Houlihan’s performances with orchestras in past seasons include Barber’s Toccata Festiva with the Hartford Symphony (Edward Cumming, conductor), Saint-Saëns’ Symphony No. 3 and Poulenc’s Organ Concerto with the Columbus (GA) Symphony (George Del Gobbo, conductor), and the Organ Concerto by Robert Edward Smith with the Boston Chamber Orchestra (David Feltner, conductor).

 Prior to his current appointment he was an artist-in-residence at Trinity, as well as director of music and organist at the Church of the Holy Apostles in New York City.

-Houlihan studied with the Grammy Award-winning organist Paul Jacobs at The Juilliard School, where he earned a master’s degree, and with Jean-Baptiste Robin at the French National Regional Conservatory in Versailles.
-In 2015 he was selected for The Diapason’s “20 Under 30,” a distinguished list of leaders in the organ world.
+In addition to his studies at Trinity College, Houlihan studied with the Grammy Award-winning organist Paul Jacobs at The Juilliard School, where he earned a master’s degree, and with Jean-Baptiste Robin at the French National Regional Conservatory in Versailles.
+In 2015 he was selected for The Diapason’s “20 Under 30”, a distinguished list of leaders in the organ world.

 More information is at ChristopherHoulihan.com.